Declan Arthurs: Paramilitary

-Arthurs took part in two of the IRA's biggest attacks of the 1980s.
-At the Attack on Ballygawley barracks in December 1985 and then the Attack on RUC Birches barracks in August 1986, Arthurs was a key member of the team who drove a digger past a security fence, stopped it outside the barracks, lit a fuse, ran to safety and wrecked the barracks with a 200lb bomb in the JCB Digger.
+Arthurs took part in two of the Provisional IRA's biggest attacks of the 1980s.
+The attack on Ballygawley barracks in December 1985 killed 4 UDR officers, and the attack on RUC Birches barracks in August 1986 killed 3 civilians.
+Arthurs was a key member of the team who drove a digger past a security fence, stopped it outside the barracks, lit a fuse, ran to safety and wrecked the barracks with a 200lb bomb in the JCB Digger.

 Death

-Arthurs was killed along with seven other IRA Volunteers who were ambushed by the SAS during the Loughgall Ambush.
+Arthurs was killed along with seven other Provisional IRA Volunteers who were ambushed by the SAS during the Loughgall Ambush.
 Before the SAS fired he lit the 40-second fuse on the bomb and it destroyed most of the station, injuring a British soldier inside.
 The Loughgall ambush was planned to be a carbon copy attack of the bombing of The Birches barracks and the IRA expected no resistance.
 One of the photos of the aftermath of the ambush shows that Arthurs died with the Zippo lighter he used to light the fuse still in his hand.

 Amelia Arthurs, Declan's mother, said of the ambush in an interview with journalist Peter Taylor, "He was mowed down.
 He could have been taken prisoner.
 They knew that the "boys" were coming and they lay in wait.
 The SAS never gave them a chance.
 Declan died for his country and I'm very proud of him.
 He was caught up in a war and he died."
+Despite these claims, the killings were ruled lawful.
+In December 2011, Northern Ireland's Historical Enquiries Team found that the Provisional IRA team fired first, and that they could not have been safely arrested.
+Thus, they concluded that the British Army was justified in opening fire.

 Declan Arthurs is buried in St John's Cemetery, Galbally beside IRA Volunteer Seamus Donnelly who also died in the Loughgall ambush.